Ever After: Historical context

 Leonardo da Vinci's painting La Scapigliata is depicted in the film as a portrait of Danielle.

 While the story is fictional, it involves several historical figures, places and events.
-The film is set in the 16th and 19th centuries and features Francis I, Prince Henry (later Henry II of France), Leonardo da Vinci, The Brothers Grimm, as well as allusions to the explorer Jacques Cartier, the fairy tale collector Charles Perrault, the French colonies in the New World, and the French Revolution.
+The film is set in France during the 16th and 19th centuries and features Leonardo da Vinci and the Brothers Grimm, as well as allusions to the explorer Jacques Cartier, the author and philosopher Thomas More, the fairy tale author Charles Perrault, the French colonies in the New World, and the French Revolution.

 Though the main portion of the film takes place in early 1500s France, the royals shown are most likely not meant to be the historical figures for which they are named.
 King Francis I summoned Leonardo da Vinci to his court around 1516, three years before King Henry II was born; neither of King Francis I's wives was named Marie (the first was named Claude and the second Eleanor).
 King Henry II was married to Catherine de' Medici at the age of 14.

 Locations and sets

 The castle shown in the film is the Château de Hautefort in the Dordogne region of France.
 Other featured châteaux are de Fénelon, de Losse, de Lanquais, de Beynac and the Château de la Roussie, that served as the house of the de Barbaracs, as well as the city of Sarlat-la-Canéda.
-The painting of Danielle is based on Leonardo da Vinci's Head of a Woman (La Scapigliata).
+The painting of Danielle is based on da Vinci's La Scapigliata.
+Another da Vinci painting, Mona Lisa, is also featured in the film.